Econ Market Research

 • By Type

 By Type, the Global Commercial Payment Cards market is divided into credit cards, debit cards, and prepaid cards.
 These types cater to different needs within the commercial space.
 Credit cards are widely used by businesses to access short-term credit for payments, allowing companies to manage cash flow while earning rewards or rebates.
-The debit card is linked directly to a business's bank account, which allows the immediate payment without any need for credit.
+The debit card is linked directly to a business',s bank account, which allows the immediate payment without any need for credit.

 The debit card is much favored by businesses that are inclined not to be in debt.
 The prepaid card is preloaded with a fixed amount of funds and, therefore, suits businesses that want to limit their spending within a defined limit, such as for employee allowances or corporate gifting.
 The type of card chosen usually depends on the kind of financial management needs, the spending limits and preferences of a business.